 - How is your product/service a solution for them?

 Now that you understand your target audience, you must collect all the relevant information and build a structure for your slideshow.
 Develop a logical flow on how you wish to transition and steer the conversation.
 Use it as a blueprint to create a skeletal structure and fill it in with content.

 While you’re at it, also take the time to explore the various tools that you can use to make the slideshow.
 While PowerPoint is a classic, your designs may feel a little too generic or restricted.
 You can check out Invideo, a free slideshow maker, that allows you to create fun and personalized slideshows in a matter of a few clicks!

 3. Maintain Uniformity

-You could use a promo video maker or post your slideshow on Slideshare – what matters is that it should reflect your brand voice.
-Anybody who sees the slideshow should trace it back to your firm.
+You could use a promo video maker or post your slideshow on Slideshare; what matters is that it should reflect your brand voice.
+Anyone who sees the slideshow should trace it back to your firm.

 Hence, you have to maintain uniformity and consistency throughout your designs.
-You can create a standardized template with a set color scheme and company logo for ensuring design unity.
+You can create standardized powerpoint slides templates with a set color scheme and company logo to ensure design unity.

 4. Use and Highlight Keywords